martibosch/deepforest-modal-app/README.md

 # DeepForest modal app

-Modal app for *serverless* [DeepForest](https://github.com/weecology/DeepForest) model inference, training/fine tuning of tree crown detection and species classification models.
+Modal app for *serverless* [DeepForest](https://github.com/weecology/DeepForest) inference, training/fine tuning of tree crown detection and species classification models.

+## Features

+Execute all your pipeline (preprocessing, training/fine tuning, inference, postprocessing...) within the same *local* script/notebook:

+- When running DeepForest inference and training/fine tuning of tree detection models, this library will handle setting up a [Modal *ephemeral* apps](https://modal.com/docs/guide/apps) in a GPU-enabled environment, execute the deep learning parts there and you will then retrieve the results (e.g., a geopandas data frame) as a *local* variable within your notebook
+- The required data (e.g., aerial imagery) and model checkpoints are uploaded to persistent [Modal storage volumes](https://modal.com/docs/guide/volumes)
+- Model checkpoints from HuggingFace Hub and PyTorch Hub are cached locally in a storage volume so uptime for ephemeral apps is minimal

 See [an example notebook showcasing the features using the TreeAI Database](https://deepforest-modal-app.readthedocs.io/en/latest/treeai-example.html)